dtcenter/MET/met/docs/Users_Guide/installation.rst

 **-\\-enable-lidar2nc**

-Enable compilation of utilities using lidar2nc.
+Enable compilation of utilities using the LIDAR2NC tool.

 **-\\-enable-modis**

-Enable compilation of modis_regrid.
+Enable compilation of the Modis-Regrid tool.
 Requires $MET_HDF, $MET_HDFEOSINC, and $MET_HDFEOSLIB.

 **-\\-enable-mode_graphics**

-Enable compilation of mode_graphics.
+Enable compilation of the MODE-Graphics tool.
 Requires $MET_CAIRO and $MET_FREETYPE.

 **-\\-disable-block4**

 Disable use of BLOCK4 in the compilation.
 Use this if you have trouble using PrepBUFR files.

-Run the configure script with the --help argument to see the full list of configuration options.
+Run the configure script with the **--help** argument to see the full list of configuration options.

 Make Targets
 ~~~~~~~~~~~~